senzing-garage/aws-cloudformation-database-cluster/docs/README.md

 ## Synopsis

-The `aws-cloudformation-database-cluster` demonstrates a Senzing database cluster using an AWS Cloudformation template.
+`aws-cloudformation-database-cluster` deploys a Senzing database cluster into AWS using a Cloudformation template.

 ## Overview

-The `aws-cloudformation-database-cluster` demonstration is an AWS Cloudformation template that creates the following resources:
+The `aws-cloudformation-database-cluster` AWS Cloudformation template creates the following resources:

 1. AWS infrastructure
     1. VPC